Certified Education Center Network

 Why Would a School Become a CEC?

 The faculty and administrators engaged in manufacturing technology at CECs are offered free training by industry professionals to support their own professional development.
 In addition, they receive curriculum support, assistance in securing equipment, and acknowledgement on the FMA web site and in FMA publications.
-Some CECs serve as testing centers for the Precision Sheet Metal Operator (PSMO) Certification exam.
+CECs can host the Fundamentals of Metal Fabrication certificate program for their students.
 In addition, they may host an FMA technical training program annually, and offer specialty training to meet the needs of their local employer base.
 CEC members are able to utilize all of the discount programs accorded to Advantage-level member companies as well, including discounts on store purchases, UPS and YRC shipping, energy audits, and group purchasing discounts.

 Current Certified Education Centers

-If you are currently employed at a college that may qualify to become a Certified Education Center, contact the FMA program director, Pat Lee at firstname.lastname@example.org or call 888-394-4362 for more information.
+If you are currently employed at a college that may qualify to become a Certified Education Center, contact the FMA program director, Ann Schneider at email@example.com or call 888-394-4362 for more information.

 An FMA Certified Education Center will benefit from: